Rebecca Elson: Early life and education

 Rebecca "Becky" Anne Wood Elson was born in Montreal, Quebec, to Jeanne Bridgman, née Hickey and John Albert Elson (1923–2010), a geologist and professor at McGill University.
 Her older sister, Sally was born in 1958.
 As a teenager Elson often travelled Canada with her geologist father as he performed field research.

-Elson matriculated in 1976, at the age of 16.
-After initially choosing Biology, with a particular interest in Genetics and then transferring to Astronomy she earned a bachelor's degree from Smith College, where she was taught by Waltraut Seitter.
-Her degree included a placement at St Andrews University in Scotland.
+Elson matriculated at Smith College in 1976, at the age of 16.
+After initially choosing biology, with a particular interest in genetics, she then transferred to astronomy and was taught by Waltraut Seitter, earning her bachelor's degree in 1980.
+Her degree included a placement at the University of St Andrews in Scotland.

-Elson gained a master's degree in Physics from the University of British Columbia, funded by a postgraduate fellowship from the Canadian Natural Sciences and Engineering Research Council, resulting a thesis An investigation of models of dynamical friction'.
+Elson gained a master's degree in physics from the University of British Columbia, funded by a postgraduate fellowship from the Canadian Natural Sciences and Engineering Research Council, resulting in a thesis An investigation of models of dynamical friction.
 During this time she undertook summer study visits to the University of St Andrews, and the Royal Observatory, Edinburgh, which led to her first published research article and her interest in globular clusters of stars.

 Elson undertook her PhD (1982–1986) at the Institute of Astronomy and Christ’s College Cambridge University where she was awarded an Isaac Newton Studentship, an overseas research student award, and a vice chancellor’s bursary.

 Her primary supervisor was S. Michael Fall and while working on her PhD she spent time at the Mount Stromlo Observatory in Canberra and Siding Spring observatory Coonabarabran, New South Wales, working under Ken Freeman.

-This period led to several scientific articles, and her PhD thesis, ‘The rich star clusters in the Large Magellanic Cloud’ which developed the Elson-Fall-Freeman (EFF) luminosity profile and resulted in the discovery of unexpectedly extended profiles in star clusters in the Large Magellanic Cloud.
+This period led to several scientific articles, and her PhD thesis, The rich star clusters in the Large Magellanic Cloud which developed the Elson-Fall-Freeman (EFF) luminosity profile and resulted in the discovery of unexpectedly extended profiles in star clusters in the Large Magellanic Cloud.